Zsuark/zsuark.github.io/_posts/2018-01-11-first-post.md

 Currently, I am located in Budapest, Hungary.
 However, I was born in Australia and spent most of my life living in and around Sydney.
 My father was born here in Budapest, and around nine years ago I took out my Hungarian citizenship and moved here seven years ago.

-Soon, I will be hunting out a more regular gig and who know where I will actually end up.
+Soon, I will be hunting out a more regular gig and who knows where I will actually end up.
 Let's see!

 ## Current projects